AviMungra/Dynamic-Header/README.md

-# Dynamic
+# Dynamic Header

-Header disappears when scrolled up &amp; And reappears when scrolled down
+Header disappears when scrolled up &amp; And reappears when scrolled down.

+This effect is achieved using **Javascript DOM manipulation**.